Hearing the term “Congestive Heart Failure” induces a black cloud of anxiety, particularly in the life insurance world.

-It may seem tedious to report all of this information to both and agent and an underwriters, but the first step is necessary because a life insurance agent might be able to find you underwriting credits.
+It may seem tedious to report all of this information to both an agent and underwriters, but the first step is necessary because a life insurance agent might be able to find you underwriting credits.
 These refer to steps you are taking to proactively improve your overall health and lower your coverage risk.

-These might include eating right, no family history of CHF or other heart disease, abstaining from smoking, a regular exercise regimen, or following your treatment plan to the letter and making strides in improving your condition.
+These might include eating right, no family history of CHF or other heart diseases, abstaining from smoking, a regular exercise regimen, or following your treatment plan to the letter and making strides in improving your condition.

-This information is crucial to providing you the best insurance premiums possible, and an agent can present it to underwriters so that they can assess you as a whole person, not just as a high risk client.
+This information is crucial to providing you the best insurance premiums possible, and an agent can present it to underwriters so that they can assess you as a whole person, not just as a high-risk client.
 Our agents are experts in viewing you as a person, not just as a risk classification.
 We call this “finding a silver lining.”